CismonX/cismon.net/source/_posts/NEVER-use-Chinese-as-system-language-on-your-Linux-devices.md

 ![](p2.png)

 The script worked after I changed system language to English.
 Perhaps we should **never** use Chinese(as well as other languages beside English) as system language. :)

+P.S.
+In fact, you can do something like `export LC_ALL="en_US.UTF-8"` to switch locale insead of language, if you really wanna use other languages.